 We loved to just chill at the pavilion, but the life of the resort revolves around the main swimming pool, with the hotel’s restaurant nearby in the main building, its pinkish reflection permanently shimmering on the flat surface of the water.

-The yellow-pink sandstone at Amanbagh is shaped into grand domes, courtyards, porticos and havelis.
-It’s an intrinsic attribute of architecture that looks back to the grandeur of India’s golden age, while being infused with contemporary luxury.
-It is architecture that embodies Aman’s extraordinary formula of minimalist luxury.
+The yellow-pink sandstone at Amanbagh is shaped into grand domes, courtyards, porticos, and havelis.
+It’s an intrinsic attribute of architecture that looks back to the grandeur of India’s golden age while being infused with contemporary luxury.
+It is an architecture that embodies Aman’s extraordinary formula of minimalist luxury.

-Boutique hotels, Countryside hotels, Editor's Pick, Family vacation, Honeymoon, Luxury hotels, Private villas, Quiet location, Relaxing vacation, Romantic, Safari, Secluded location, Spa, Wow factor,
+Adventure vacation, Aman Resorts, Boutique hotels, Countryside hotels, Culture & heritage, Editor's Pick, Family vacation, Honeymoon, Luxury hotels, Luxury resorts, Private villas, Quiet location, Relaxing vacation, Romantic, Safari, Secluded location, Spa, Wow factor,

 Number of rooms & suites: 40